ridi/content-parser/README.md

 ### unzipPath: *`?string`*

 If specified, uncompress to that path.
-> Only if input is EPUB file.
+> only using if input is EPUB file.

 **Default:** `undefined`